-The first thing I did was stamp the magnolia image three times – twice in black Memento ink (Copic safe) and once with pink Hero Arts ink.
-I very lightly colored around the center areas of the magnolia.
+The first thing I did was stamp the magnolia image three times – twice in black Memento Ink and once with pink Hero Arts ink.
+I very lightly colored around the central areas of the magnolia with a couple of Copic Sketch markers.
 I wanted it to be just a dab of pink to match my cardstock.

 You’d be proud of me.
-I finally took a baby step into the realm of videos for my blog.
+I finally took a baby step into the realm of videos for the blog.
 It’s the first time I successfully uploaded a clip to YouTube – the others that I tried had awful playback.
-It was probably the format I was saving in.
+It was probably the format in which I was saving the videos.